Open Screen, New Orleans

 How does an Open Screen work?

 Open Screens invite filmmakers of all kinds to screen and get feedback on their material.
 For our Open Screen, we ask that works are no longer than 10-minutes.
 Before each screening, the work's creator can address the audience with a short introduction.
 Audiences can then discuss the work after each screening.
-We encourage audiences to keep their discussion respectful, and we ask that filmmakers hold their response to audience feedback until after the Open Screen program is complete.
+We encourage audiences and filmmakers to keep their discussion respectful.

 Why the 10-minute limit?